Introduction to Agentic AI

 Disclaimer

 This overview was produced using Generative AI under the editorial direction of Ioannis Strikos, who conceived the document, selected and curated all source materials, designed the editorial methodology, and conducted a structured source-verification process on each chapter.
 Readers should verify factual claims against the cited primary sources before relying on this content for decision-making.
+Nothing in this document should be treated as legal, financial, medical, cybersecurity, or technical implementation advice; readers should consult qualified professionals before relying on it for consequential decisions.
 The views expressed are those of the author and do not represent any organisation.

 Building agentic AI and wondering why alignment is harder than the technology?
 Get in touch